 Our Notice of Privacy Practices

 This notice tells you about how we may use and share your health data.
 It also tells you how to get this data.
 The notice follows the Privacy Rule set by the Health Insurance Portability and Accountability Act (HIPAA).
-Our Notice of Privacy Practices is in your member handbook as well as online.
-Call Member Services at 1-800-600-4441 (TTY 711).
+Our Notice of Privacy Practices is in your enrollee handbook as well as online.
+Call Enrollee Services at 800-600-4441 (TTY 711).

 Not a kid anymore?
 It may be time for a new PCP or behavioral health provider.

 Start by asking your current primary care provider (PCP) or behavioral health provider for a recommendation for a new adult PCP or behavioral health provider.
 We’re here to help, too.
 You can change your PCP or behavioral health provider at any time.
 It’s easy with our Find a Doctor tool.
-Or call Member Services at 1-800-600-4441 (TTY 711).
+Or call Enrollee Services at 800-600-4441 (TTY 711).

 Learn more about Quality Management